Start Your Renter's Quote Now!

-Renter’s Insurance in Charlotte, North Carolina As Low As $7 A Month.
+Get Renter’s Insurance in Charlotte, NC for as Low as $7 A Month

 How much renter’s insurance should you get?

-Now that you know you need renter’s insurance to protect your possessions, the next thing you should think about is the amount of insurance policy you should get.
+Now that you know you need renter’s insurance for personal belongings stored in your Charlotte home, the next thing you should think about is the amount of insurance policy you should get.
 Before signing anything, it is vital to know the value of all your personal possessions.
 These include appliances, clothing, furniture, electronics, and even towels.
 Once you have the numbers, use it as your guide when shopping for a policy.

 There are two types of renter’s insurance policies: actual cash value (ACV) and replacement cost value(RCV).
 Choosing between them is crucial.
 After all, your decision will dictate the extent of the coverage and the cost of monthly premiums you must pay.